Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 I am not saying don’t try things and just sit within your limits, that would be terrible.

-I just want people to know have other side of the argument too (which is probably the reality).
+I just want people to know the other side of the argument too (which is probably the reality).

-My Experience?
+**My Experience?**

 I will be very honest with you.